hamzamecca16/hamzamecca16.github.io/sample_page.md

 The dataset has been cited to distributed survey via Amazon Mechanical Turk.

-This dataset is also licensed under CC0, meaning it is public domain and we are able to manipulate and reproduce the data without copy right concerns.
+This dataset is also licensed under CC0, meaning it is public domain.
+This allows us to manipulate and reproduce the data without copy right concerns.

 ```javascript